Engee documentation

 Details

-Prandtl number at each anchor point of the Nusselt number lookup table.
-The table is two-parameter, where Reynolds and Prandtl numbers are used as independent coordinates.
-The block performs inter- and extrapolation of the table values to determine the Nusselt number at any Prandtl number.
+The Prandtl number at each reference point of the Nusselt number lookup table.
+The table is two-parameter, where the Reynolds and Prandtl numbers are used as independent coordinates.
+The block performs an inter- and extrapolation of the values of the table to determine the Nusselt number for any Prandtl number.
 Interpolation is performed using a linear function, and extrapolation is performed to the nearest value.

-The values of Prandtl numbers must be greater than zero and monotonically increasing from left to right.
-They can cover laminar, transient and turbulent regimes.
-The dimensionality of this vector should correspond to the number of columns in the table Nusselt number table, Nu(Re,Pr).
-If the table has rows and columns, the Prandtl number vector must be of length elements.
+The values of the Prandtl numbers must be greater than zero and monotonously increase from left to right.
+They can cover laminar, transient and turbulent modes.
+The dimension of this vector should correspond to the number of columns in the table.
+Nusselt number table, Nu(Re,Pr).
+If the table has lines and columns, then the Prandtl number vector must be of length elements.

 Dependencies

-To use this parameter, set the parameter Heat transfer coefficient model to Tabulated data - Nusselt number vs. Reynolds number and Prandtl number.
+To use this parameter, set for the parameter Heat transfer coefficient model meaning Tabulated data - Nusselt number vs. Reynolds number and Prandtl number.

 Default value